 Definitely – just remember that they might either need a bit more liquid to get smooth or may not get totally smooth.
 I would recommend using a high powered blender.

 This is my favorite thing to do with purees of any kind.
 I make the puree and then add to silicone ice cube trays.
 Then you just pop a few in smoothies, soups, or sauces.
-It’s the best way to make a hidden veggie recipe as well as make sure you aren’t wasting puree.

 I’ve never frozen raw, whole beets.
 With the high sugar content I